Idempotents and Powers of Ideals in Quandle Rings: Basics of Quandles and Quandle Rings

 (see Proposition 13.21 of \cite{BES}).
 One of the interesting classes of quandles is the class of \emph{latin} quandles.
-Recall that a quandle is called {\it latin} if multiplication on the left by any element is a bijection.
+Recall that a quandle is called {\it latin} if left multiplication by each element is a bijection.
 In particular, the dihedral quandles of odd orders are latin.
-For the class of latin quandles, we have the following well known \begin{conj} (\cite[Conjecture 13.19]{BES}) Let $X$ be a finite latin quandle, $u$ be a non-zero idempotent in the integral quandle ring $\mathbb{Z}[X]$.
+For the class of latin quandles, we have the following well-known conjecture

+\begin{conj} (\cite[Conjecture 13.19]{BES}) Let $X$ be a finite latin quandle, and let $u$ be a non-zero idempotent of the integral quandle ring $\mathbb{Z}[X]$.
 Then

 \begin{enumerate} \item The element $u$ is a trivial idempotent;

 \item $\varepsilon(u) = 1$. \end{enumerate} \end{conj}